davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

     7. ¿Has sentiment evolved over time in NJ?

   3. Step 3- Data preparation

+    1. The biggest problem we had managing the data was to read it because of its size (the computer used to build this project was made in a regular computer).
+In order to fix this, we created a filter using the latitude and longitude variable; if the row value is within the boundaries, it would be saved in the new dataframe otherwise it wouldnt.
+    2. The data that was filtered was therfore only from restaurants of New Jersey.
+    3. The next step was to categorized the restaurants.
+Firstly, the whole list of restaurants where extracted and with the help of AI a dictionary was created to categorized the whole        list of restaurants.
+    Having the business_id from NJ helped to merge only the reviews from this state.
+    3. In order to find the category of each restaurant, we used the variable the data wasnt joined into a single dataframe but instead it would read from each file and safe every row into a new data frame if the record was within New Jersey.
+  5.
 Step 3 – Data Preparation

 Clean and extract the most useful features for modeling: